jessamynsmith/django-getting-started/README.md

 >
 > $ git clone ```<VALUE_FROM_GITHUB>``` # Paste in the value you copied above

+1. In Terminal, go into the cloned project directory:
+> $ cd my_project

+1. Make a virtualenv using python3:
+> $ mkvirtualenv my_project --python=python3  # Create a python3 virtualenv

-1. Make a virtualenv and install django-toolbelt, which includes Django and useful packages for deploying a Django project to Heroku.
+1. Install django-toolbelt, which includes Django and useful packages for deploying a Django project to Heroku.
 In terminal:
-> $ mkvirtualenv starter --python=python3  # Create a python3 virtualenv
->
 > $ pip install django-toolbelt

-1. Initialize your project as a Django project.
-In Terminal:
+1. Check the list of installed packages using pip freeze.
+It should look something like this:
-> $ cd starter
+> $ pip freeze
 >
+> dj-database-url==0.3.0
+>
+> dj-static==0.0.6
+>
+> Django==1.8.4
+>
+> django-toolbelt==0.0.1
+>
+> gunicorn==19.3.0
+>
+> psycopg2==2.6.1
+>
+> static3==0.6.1
+>
+> wheel==0.24.0

+1. Explanation of installed packages:
+> dj-database-url - Required by Heroku to access the postgres database addon
+>
+> dj-static - Wrapper around static3 to allow Heroku to serve static files (e.g. CSS, JavaScript)
+>
+> Django - The main Django package
+>
+> django-toolbelt - The top-level package we installed to get all these packages
+>
+> gunicorn - Webserver recommended by Heroku for serving Django apps (similar to 'manage.py runserver', which is used for testing)
+>
+> psycopg2 - Python package for accessing postgres databases
+>
+> static3 - Python 3 version of static, which allows your static files to be served by WSGI
+>
+> wheel - Used by pip, installed by default

+1. The standard way of tracking package requirements for a Django project is a requirements.txt file.
+Whenever a fresh checkout of this project is made, all necessary dependencies can be installed by typing `pip install -r requirements.txt` in the Terminal.
+This is how Heroku will install your project dependencies.
+Use pip freeze to add the installed packages to requirements.txt
+> $ pip freeze > requirements.txt

+1. Create a new Django project in the top-level git project directory:
-> $ django-admin startproject starter . # Note the trailing '.'
+> $ django-admin startproject my_project . # Note the trailing '.'

 # Resources